|

 removed and buried.
 If a man died away from home, he was cremated again with proper rites at home, using an effigy made of

+kusha grass.
+Today however, cremation is the general rule, except for sanyasis, who are buried.
 The main feature of the ceremony is the offering of pinda or balls of cooked rice (pindadana) to one's ancestors.
 After

 a person's death, these rice balls are offered to him for 10 days, starting from the day of his death.
 It is believed that